 On the facing page is a very small image.

 Here the text proposes that “the most powerful texts function like logos,” because “words and reading are synthesized into looking and staring.”
 Tan Lin is attracted to texts and images that appear “styleless,” “functionless,” and inexpressive, partly precisely because for him those are the remaining conditions of expression.
-(More on this under the next heading.)
 In the case of logos, “reading is nothing more than a pattern.”
 Examples of “open-source reading codes,” he says, are “logos, flags, headlines, product labels, vibrating or hot colors, diagrams, Muzak, things that are blurred, and neon language.”
 This may be a slightly disingenuous list in that it includes some things that mess up its own theory (aren’t diagrams read in a concerted fashion, when they’re read at all?), but the first four are clear examples of the aesthetic proposed in “LOGO.”

 The two illustrations—again one on the facing page, and one below—are not quite examples of any of these things.
 One is the back of a New York City Metrocard (transit ticket).

 The other, on p.
 67, is completely illegible in the book.
 The pdf shows it is time-stamped like a library card.